firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - GABE is also sandwiching aluminium plates with thermal paste around a 10 mm 3D-printed spacer to keep his 250 W commuter hub cool after widening the dropout, showing how thin filler plates can restore conduction when packaging changes add air gaps.[^47]
 - Stock Ninebot G30 hubs top out around 80 km/h solo and ~98 km/h in dual-motor builds, but a single motor hauling two riders at 40 A cooked its insulation.
   - treat heavy two-up duty as a thermal red line without upgraded cooling.[^48]
+- The same warning applies to bicycle conversions: jumping a 250 W/36 V commuter bike straight to 72 V just cooks the micro hub unless you swap in sturdier Fiido-class motors and refresh the drivetrain alongside the voltage bump.[^ebike-72v]

 ## Controller Interface Refresh Checklist